-Mike is a member of the Scottish Saxophone Ensemble and the Apollo Saxophone Orchestra, whose ‘Perpetual Motion’ album featured new works by Barbara Thompson.
-He regularly plays with the Woo Hoo Band, Nick Bruce and his Blinding Lights, and The Soul Establishment.
-Notable performances include sell-out appearances at multiple Edinburgh Fringe and Jazz Festivals, at the Enterprise Music Scotland Chamber Music Festival, SOUND Festival, Prague Fringe Festival, RNCM Saxophone Days, and broadcasts for BBC1, ITV, BBC Radio Scotland, BBC Radio 3, and BBC Radio 6 Music.
+Mike is a member of the Scottish Saxophone Ensemble and Marram.
+He regularly gigs with The Soul Establishment, the Woo Hoo Band, Nick Bruce and his Blinding Lights, and has recorded and performed as a member of the Apollo Saxophone Orchestra.
+Notable performances include sell-out appearances at multiple Edinburgh Fringe and Jazz Festivals, SOUND Festival, Prague Fringe Festival, and broadcasts for BBC1, ITV, BBC Radio Scotland, BBC Radio 3, and BBC Radio 6 Music.

 Mike was Chairman and Principal Baritone of the National Saxophone Choir of Great Britain, and led their tours of China, Holland, Thailand, and the Czech Republic.
 He was also Assistant Director of the 16th World Saxophone Congress in St Andrews, Scotland, and has performed several world premieres at other WSCs in Thailand, Slovenia, and France.
 As a Director of the music and film collective Transgressive North, Mike has co-produced several projects with international artists including Jarvis Cocker, Four Tet, Son Lux, Irvine Welsh, Owen Pallett, Deerhoof, Phil Elverum, and Luke Sutherland.